Skip to main content

 use auxiliary/scanner/portscan/tcp

-set RHOSTS // Specify the network
+set RHOSTS //

-set THREADS //Specify the threads
+set THREADS //

-set PORTS //Specify the ports to scan
+Specify the ports to scan

 run